taoensso/tower/README.md

 ### Translation

 Here Tower diverges from the standard Java resource approach in favour of something simpler and more agile.

-Let's look at the default configuration:
+Let's look at the **default configuration**:

 ```clojure
 @tower/translation-config